phoenixframework/phoenix_live_view/guides/introduction/installation.md

 end
 ```

-Where `@session_options` are the options given to `plug Plug.Session` extracted to a module attribute.
-If you don't have a `@session_options` in your endpoint yet, here is how to extract it out:
+Where `@session_options` are the options given to `plug Plug.Session` by using a module attribute.
+If you don't have a `@session_options` in your endpoint yet, here is how to create one:

 1. Find plug Plug.Session in your endpoint.ex